 The Golden Heart Community Foundation seeks applications from qualified tax-exempt 501(c)(3) organizations (or equivalent organizations) in the greater Fairbanks area that serve needs such as health, education, community heritage, the arts, vulnerable populations, animal welfare, recreation, safety, and community and economic development.

 The Anchorage Schools Foundation was created to make grants in support of activities that enhance the success of students in the Anchorage School District.
 Past grants have included awards to purchase classroom supplies, recreational equipment and uniforms, books, technology, instruments, and other material needs that support enhanced student success.
-Special consideration will be given to projects that support current ASD initiatives such as innovative mathematics projects, engaging seniors, supporting pre-k, safe schools, and service learning.

 The Kodiak Community Foundation seeks grant applications from nonprofit (or equivalent) organizations that are in or serve the Kodiak Archipelago.
 Awarded grant proposals must be completed within one year.
 Learn more about this grant opportunity on this page.